-Church of St. Adalbert was created in the style of the mazovian gothic after 1546, thanks to the foundation of Benedictines from Płock.
+Church of St. Adalbert was created in the style of the Mazovian Gothic after 1546, thanks to the foundation of Benedictines from Płock.
 The construction of the church could not begin until the works at the Płock Cathedral were completed, from which bricklayers and building materials from the chapter brickyard were transferred.
-By 1822 Benedictine monks from the monastery in Pułtusk took care of him.
+By 1822 Benedictine monks from the monastery in Pułtusk took care of it.
 In 1618 the tower gables were transformed.
-The church was renovated several times in the 19th and 20th centuries when a neo-gothic porch was added to the southern façade.
+The church was renovated several times in the 19th and 20th centuries when a neo-Gothic porch was added to the southern façade.

-The building is a three-nave basilica with an elongated, straight ended chancel and a five-storey tower on the facade.
-The four-span nave is based on a plan close to rectangular and is covered by a common roof with a three-span chancel, equal to the width and height of the main nave.
-The northern aisle was extended for a chapel, sacristy and vestibule with the burial crypt of the Milbergs.
-Adjacent to the southern aisle is an outbuilding with a staircase to the tower and a small neo-gothic vestibule.
-The corners of the nave, the chancel and the tower are covered with fault buttresses, and the aisles are divided by diagonal buttresses.
-The eastern elevation of the chancel is crowned with a stepped gable filled with rows of semicircular blendes.
-At its center is a walled window in the form of a deep niche closed with a full bow.
-The interior is covered with a ceiling.
+The building is a three-aisle basilica with an elongated, straight ended chancel and a five-storey tower on the facade.
+The four-bay nave is based on a plan close to rectangular and is covered by a common roof with a three-bay chancel, equal to the width and height of the central aisle.
+The northern aisle was extended with a chapel, sacristy and vestibule with the Milbergs’ tomb crypt, while an annex with a staircase to the tower was attached to the southern aisle.
+The corners of the nave, presbytery and tower as well as the façades of the aisles were clasped with buttresses.
+The eastern facade of the presbytery is crowned with a stepped gable filled with rows of semicircular blendes.
+Originally, in its center there was a window set in a deep niche closed with a full arch.
+The interior of the church was covered with a wooden ceiling.

 Kunkel R.M., Architektura gotycka na Mazowszu, Warszawa 2005.

 Żabicki J., Leksykon zabytków architektury Mazowsza i Podlasia, Warszawa 2010.